How L.A. Tourism Workers Are Mobilizing Ahead Of The 2028 Olympics

 Historical Context and Future Prospects

-In 1984, the organization behind the Games was described as "super corporate, hyper-private," largely excluding labor unions, said Mindy Chen, director of the Dolores Huerta Labor Institute and professor of labor studies at Los Angeles Trade-Tech College.
+The 1984 Olympics in L.A. are often cited as an economic success, but the legacy includes controversial measures like homeless sweeps and aggressive policing, which critics argue caused lasting harm to marginalized communities.
+In 1984, the organization behind the Games was described as "super corporate, hyper-private," largely excluding labor unions, according to Mindy Chen, director of the Dolores Huerta Labor Institute and professor of labor studies at Los Angeles Trade-Tech College.

 Since then, the region has changed significantly, and workers now hold more power.
 "L.A. is a union town now," Chen noted, a shift made possible by labor revitalization in the late 1980s and 1990s.